goktuggokcenO/PDF-Merger/README.md

 # PDF Merger

-PDF Merger is a desktop application that allows you to merge multiple PDF files into a single PDF document.
+PDF Merger is a desktop application that allows user to merge multiple PDF files into a single PDF document.

 ## Features